Back to Blog

 During the rigorous scrutiny of acquisition due diligence, your technology stack isn’t just a detail; it's a make-or-break asset.
 Buyers dissect every component to understand risk, scalability, and true value.

-What companies heavily reliant on SaaS face:
+What companies heavily reliant on SaaS typically face in due diligence:

-What companies with owned platforms face:
+What companies with owned platforms present during due diligence:

-Consider a $2M revenue business.
-If it’s 100% dependent on SaaS, its selling price might hover around $2-4M (a 1-2x multiple).
+Consider a $2M annual recurring revenue (ARR) B2B business.
+If it's 100% dependent on SaaS, its selling price might hover around $2-4M (a 1-2x revenue multiple), largely reflecting customer relationships and operational cash flow.

-Beyond the Rental Trap: Real-World Wins
+Beyond the Rental Trap: Real-World Wins and Strategic Shifts

 Metric (Logistics Brokerage)Before OwnershipAfter Ownership